healthlytix/hytx-sdk-js/README.md

 * [getProstatePHS](#getProstatePHS)

-### <a name="convertVCF"></a> convertVCF
+### <a name="convertVCF"></a> `convertVCF`

 Convert VCF file to a special HealthLytix format that speeds the upload, and improves the efficiency when processing them with algorithms such as [runProstatePHS](#runProstatePHS). **Note: Only variants with PASS on the `FILTER` column will be kept.
-Other are filtered out.**  We accept VCF files that conform to the standards found: [IGSR](http://www.internationalgenome.org/wiki/Analysis/Variant%20Call%20Format/vcf-variant-call-format-version-40/), [SamTools](http://samtools.github.io/hts-specs/)
+Others are filtered out.**  We accept VCF files that conform to the standards found: [IGSR](http://www.internationalgenome.org/wiki/Analysis/Variant%20Call%20Format/vcf-variant-call-format-version-40/), [SamTools](http://samtools.github.io/hts-specs/)

 ```javascript
 // vcfFile = file path to your VCF file